chadrik/doc484/README.rst

 Advanced
 ~~~~~~~~

-A more complex example demonstrates some of the added readability that comes from specifying type annotations within your docstrings.
+A more complex example demonstrates some of the added readability that comes from specifying types within your docstrings.
 Below we use numpy format to document a generator of tuples:

 Before